Day One - 1 July 2026

 Tara Anderson, CEO (Social Traders)

-Dr Martin Loosemore, Distinguished Professor (UTS)
+Martin Loosemore, Distinguished Professor (UTS)

 Suhair Alkilani, Senior Lecturer in Construction Management (UTS)